 Map of the closest beach to Orlando

 Orlando is a hotspot for tourists and residents alike.
 With so many attractions to explore, it's easy to see why people flock to Orlando from all over the country.
-Whether you're looking for an Atlantic coast beach or one of the beaches on the Gulf Coast of Florida, there are plenty of amazing beaches to choose from.

 So which beach will you be visiting first?